How Does Marking Work?

 Ever wonder why your dog habitually pees at the same fire hydrant?
 Or has formed the unfortunate habit of peeing on a certain wall of your home?
 It turns out that there are several reasons that your fur baby has taken to marking and here we provide some explanations for this behavior.
 Meanwhile, providing an indoor potty such as Bark Potty offers an easy solution that can help your pup curb bad potty habits.
+Read on to learn more about dogs marking territory and what it means.

 First, there are some biological considerations.
 Reproductively intact dogs are more likely to mark than spayed and neutered companions.
 Males are more likely to mark but female dogs can urinate more frequently before and during when they are in heat.
 Dogs must also be at least three months old before they start marking.
 If you have a growing puppy or an unspayed or unneutered dog, you might think of subscribing to an indoor dog potty to help with the increased frequency of urination.